makinggoodsoftware/ag-grid-e2e-ssrm-example/README.md

 The debugger will run `~/server/server.ts` using nodemon and ts-node.

-On the even you change a file, the task will rebuild both server and client.
+On the event you change a file, the task will rebuild both server and client.
 The debugger should remain attached.

 This will allow you to set breakpoints on the server-side Typescript in VSCode.